mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/best-practices.md

 ![post dropdown menu](/img/extend/bp-main-menu-action.png)

 ### Actions that apply to specific users
 - Recommendation: Have your plugin register a [popover user actions component](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerPopoverUserActionsComponent).
-This adds your action to the user profile popover.
+This adds your action button to the user profile popover.
 - Examples: ..

 ![popover user actions component](/img/extend/bp-user-popover.png)

-### Attributes added for a user
+### Display custom information on a user profile
 - Recommendation: Have your plugin register a [popover user attribute component](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerPopoverUserAttributesComponent).
-This adds your attributes to the user profile popover.
+This adds your custom attributes to the user profile popover.
 - Examples: Custom User Attributes plugin

 ![popover user attribute component](/img/extend/bp-user-attributes.png)

 ### Actions related to emoji and GIFs
 - Recommendation: Have your plugin add a component to the emoji picker.
-This is not yet supported, but some [work had previously started](https://github.com/mattermost/mattermost-server/issues/10412#issuecomment-481776595) with the issue currently opeend as Help Wanted
+This is not yet supported, but some [work had previously started](https://github.com/mattermost/mattermost-server/issues/10412#issuecomment-481776595) with the issue currently opened as Help Wanted.
 - Examples: Bitmoji plugin; GIFs via Giphy or Gfycat